itsMapleLeaf/dms/README.md

 TODO:

 - ~~Allow entering number _or_ module name~~

+- If only one result was found, use that result

+- Branch/hash selection:

+  - Fetch all branches
+  - Filter branches by those which are valid version numbers
+    - Not sure the heuristic to use here, e.g. "starts with `v`, has numbers, etc."?
+  - Fetch latest commit hash on main branch
+  - Show following options in a list selection, "Version / branch: "
+    - Use latest version (v1.0.0)
+    - Use latest commit hash (abdcef)
+    - Use master branch
+    - Use something else
+      - This will show a prompt which lets the user enter a branch name or version
+      - Maaaaybe list the available branches

 - Show selection dialogue to import files other than `mod.ts`
 - Also search and show results for std modules